Asian markets lower after Wall St declines for third week

 A federal judge on Saturday agreed to postpone the restrictions on WeChat on the grounds they might interfere with free speech.
 The same day, President Donald Trump endorsed an agreement for TikTok, a unit of China’s ByteDance Ltd., to form a U.S. company with Oracle Corp. and Walmart Inc.

-In energy markets, benchmark U.S. crude gained 11 cents to $41.22 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the price standard for international oils, advanced 9 cents to $43.24 per barrel in London.
+In energy markets, benchmark U.S. crude lost 9 cents to $41.02 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the price standard for international oils, declined 10 cents to $43.05 per barrel in London.